Building Coq Projects¶

-Describes the basics of Coq configuration that affect running and compiling Coq scripts.
-It recommends preferred ways to install Coq, manage installed packages and structure your project directories for ease of use.
+Describes the basics of Rocq configuration that affect running and compiling Rocq scripts.
+It recommends preferred ways to install the Rocq Prover, manage installed packages and structure your project directories for ease of use.

-The easiest way to install Coq is with the Coq Platform, which relies on the opam package manager.
+The easiest way to install the Rocq Prover is with the Coq Platform, which relies on the opam package manager.

-Once you've installed Coq, you can search for additional user-developed packages from the package list or other opam repositories.
+Once you've installed Rocq, you can search for additional user-developed packages from the package list or other opam repositories.
 These commands may be helpful:

 opam list "coq-*"